TOAST-DOCS/Data-Flow/en/console-user-guide.md

 DataFlow can be used in the following order:

-* Activate Service
+* Enable Service
-    * Create a project first.
+    1. See [Project management] (https://docs.toast.com/en/TOAST/en/console-guide/# _14) to create a project.
-    * Select a project you want.
+    2. Select the desired project.
-    * Enable DataFlow.
+    3. Refer to the [Project Services Activation Guide] (https://docs.toast.com/en/TOAST/en/console-guide/#_18) to activate DataFlow.
 * Execute Flow
-    * Create a flow by adding appropriate name and description.
+    1. Create a flow by entering a name and description.
-    * Add the required nodes and enter setting values to define how each node behaves.
+    2. Add the nodes you need, and enter settings to define how each node behaves.
-    * Node connection completes flows by determining the order of node operation.
+    3. Node connections determine the order of nodes' actions to complete the flow.
-    * Execute a flow.
+    4. Execute the file.
-    * Check log information to verify that the flow has run successfully.
+    5. Verify that the flow ran successfully by checking the log information.

 ## Management

 Page that queries and manages the flow metadata information.
 Click **Data & Analytics > DataFlow > Management**.

 ![management_main.png](http://static.toastoven.net/prod_dataflow/en/console_user_guide/management_main.png)

-## Search
+### Search

 Search for flows with given criteria.